-O’Brien’s Response Management is planning our 2018 Annual Incident Management Team Tabletop Exercise (IMT TTX)* in Houston, Texas on March 5 and 6.
-The emergency response exercise and training seminar will be conducted in a workshop format this year to allow all in attendance more opportunity to experience what is involved in being a member of the Incident Management Team.
-This challenging exercise will test the interaction, communication, and problem solving between the Incident Commander, Federal and State On-Scene Coordinators, and IMT members, including the USCG, Texas General Land Office (TGLO), OSROs, SMFFs, the vessel operator’s representative, and other stakeholders in the critical stages of a vessel casualty.
+O’Brien’s Response Management will be kicking off our 2020 Annual Incident Management Team Tabletop Exercise (IMT TTX)* in Marina del Rey, California on March 11 and 12.
+The emergency response exercise and training seminar will allow those attending an opportunity to experience what is involved in being a member of the Incident Management Team.
+This challenging exercise will test the interaction, communication, and problem solving between the Incident Commander, Federal and State On-Scene Coordinators, and IMT members, including the USCG, State Agencies, OSROs, SMFFs, the vessel operator’s representative, and other stakeholders in the critical stages of a vessel casualty.

 As your designated IMT, ORM designs, conducts, evaluates, and reports these exercises on your behalf to ensure compliance.
 To make it easy for you to comply, we conduct a PREP IMT TTX at strategically located cities around the world.